Ride the Eagle: Plot

-Leif, a 40ish, perpetually adolescent man working as a band percussionist, lives in his friend Gorka's shed in Los Angeles, and is devoted to his black labrador Nora.
+Leif Reinhold, a 40ish, perpetually adolescent man working as a band percussionist, lives in his friend Gorka's shed in Los Angeles, and is devoted to his black labrador Nora.

 One day, he is informed that his hippy mom Honey has died of cancer.
 He greets the news with an indifferent shrug: she abandoned him at 12 to join a cult and had not contacted him since.
 She had tried to reach out toward the end, but he had rebuffed her.

 Honey has left him her wood cabin in Yosemite – under the condition of completing a to-do list, explained on a pre-recorded video.
 The point of the tasks is to make a numbed Leif feel something, a final last effort to mend fences with him.
 Leif goes to the cabin and discovers the cabin's cabinets are stashed with marijuana.
 At first, it seems that she is just messing with him—one request is to row across the lake and sneak into a house to drop off what turns out to be a kiss-off note.
 He almost gets caught after leaving it, forcing him to sneak away.
 Another charges him with catching a fish for his dinner using his bare hands.
 So, he spends most of a day in a nearby stream, trying to catch one.

 Another request is to call "the one that got away" and apologize for his mistakes, leading him to reestablish contact with former girlfriend Audrey.
 They turn out to still have some chemistry over the phone, but she is hesitant to do anything about it as she is recovering from a recent breakup.
 They try to have phone sex, but Leif has no idea how to, so Audrey soon gives up.
 She agrees to visit him at the cabin.